Sudden shortness of breath, or breathing difficulty (dyspnoea), is the most common reason for visiting a hospital accident and emergency department.

 A combination of lifestyle changes and medicines or surgery will help the heart pump better and relieve your breathlessness.

-Breathlessness could also relate to a problem with your heart rate or rhythm, such as atrial fibrillation (an irregular and fast heart rate) or supraventricular tachycardia (regular and fast heart rate).
+Breathlessness could also relate to a problem with your heart rate or rhythm, such as an irregular and fast heart rate (atrial fibrillation) or a regular and fast heart rate (supraventricular tachycardia).

 A panic attack or anxiety can cause you to take rapid or deep breaths, known as hyperventilating.
 Concentrating on slow breathing or breathing through a paper bag should bring your breathing back to normal.